Flylow Gear Lab Coat Review

 Style

 The style of the Lab Coat is sharp and well-tailored.
-The cut is not too tight, and not too loose, meaning you don't end up looking like a park rat or a ski racer.
+The cut is not too tight and not too loose, meaning you don't end up looking like a park rat or a ski racer.
 The two-tone color panels look sharp and fast, and you'll stick out from a crowd.
-This can be a good thing, if you are confident in your skiing ability.
+This can be a good thing if you are confident in your skiing ability.
 Others will avoid the somewhat provocative styling.
 We wish the Lab Coat came in more color options.

 Features

 The Lab Coat has just the right amount of ski features.
 Two handwarmer pockets and two chest pockets are all spacious and comfortable.
 There is a waterproof internal chest pocket that is very spacious and has a headphone port.
 The powder skirt works well and snaps into compatible Flylow pants, and is removable when you want to ditch the weight.
-We wish the jacket had a Recco reflector because its target user group is the type that might be wandering out of the gates and into the sidecountry in search of fresh tracks.
+We wish the jacket had a RECCO reflector because its target user group is the type that might be wandering out of the gates and into the sidecountry in search of fresh tracks.

-Looking for a high-quality ski shell?
-The Flylow Gear Lab Coat is definitely worth consideration.
-This is an excellent coat for those who split their time between the resort and the backcountry, with good weather resistance and ventilation.
-It costs less than most of the competition.
-It doesn't score the best overall, but for its target audience, it's a fantastic jacket.
-Our testers are fans.
+This jacket is an excellent choice for those who split their time between the resort and the backcountry, with good weather resistance and ventilation.
+The Lab Coat isn't cheap, but it is cheaper than most Gore-Tex shells.
+It doesn't score the best overall, but the ratio of performance to value of this jacket is aimed towards a specific user group – our testers are fans.